NetworkGradeLinux/mion/docs/building-images.rst

   and bootloader this is usually left empty.

 Most platforms can be supported with modification of just the above variables.
-If further customisation is needed, see the following section on `Writing System Profiles`_.
+If further customization is needed, see the following section on `Writing System Profiles`_.

 Writing System Profiles